onosproject/helmit/docs/cli.md

 ## Command-Line Tools

 The `helmit` command-line tool is used to run tests, benchmarks, and simulations inside a Kubernetes cluster.
-To install the `helmit` CLI, use `go get` with Go modules enabled:
+To install the `helmit` CLI use `go get`.
+Helmit uses [Go modules](https://github.com/golang/go/wiki/Modules) for dependency management.
+When installing the `helmit` command, ensure Go modules are enabled:

 ```bash
 GO111MODULE=on go get github.com/onosproject/helmit/cmd/helmit
 ```

+*Helmit uses [Go modules](https://github.com/golang/go/wiki/Modules) for dependency management.
+Go modules must be enabled when installing the binary.*

 To use the Helmit CLI, you must have [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) installed and configured.
 Helmit will use the Kubernetes configuration to connect to the cluster to deploy and run tests.